Five painful truths about childbirth and my advice for how to successfully tackle fitness and motherhood.

 Once the beautiful one comes out of you, no matter whether it took four hours naturally, or 48 hours and a sunroof, your body is going to be done.
 It’s like having surgery before doing a few LES MILLS GRIT™ classes, and then being handed a small baby.
 Recovery is key to success.
 Take at least two weeks to lay around as much as possible.
 During this time, consider a slow walk your equivalent to a full BODYPUMP™ class, and reward yourself accordingly.

 When you feel ready, don’t expect your body to be on the same page.
 I thought I would be fine the second time around; I’d worked out all the way through, the birth was great, I was starving for a workout.
 I jumped back into exercise and almost instantly pulled my adductor.
 The reality is, you’re weaker now.
 Your pelvic floor took a hammering, as did your abs and thighs, and most likely everything else got a bit softer as you shifted your exercise to revolve around the safety of the baby.
 Assume you’re starting at zero, and then congratulate yourself for each step you can take from there.
-Three sets of 20 lunges, 20 squats, 20 press ups is a very decent starting point.
+Our carefully designed post- pregnancy workouts are the perfect starting point.

 This is the hard-ass bit.
 Once you are ready (and your pelvic floor is holding solid) you are going to have to work seriously hard to get your body back.
 Yay more pain!
 The reality is, if you’re like me, you gained a little more than you needed to during your pregnancy (who knew doughnuts went so well with fried pickles right?).
 Pregnancy weight is the hardest to lose.
 This is because pregnancy is the only time aside from puberty when a woman can actually grow more fat cells, rather than just increase the size of her current cells.
 Don’t be scared, you can do this, just think of birth (remember that fun time?) as your warmup.